-Second, third and fourth nibbles: Frame-Status (FS) indicators.
+Second, third and fourth nibbles:

+Frame-Status (FS) indicators.
 The Frame-Status (FS) indicators contain:

-- E (error) indicator (second symbol)

-- A (address-match) indicator (third symbol)

-- C (frame-copied) indicator (fourth symbol)
+- E (error) indicator (second symbol). - (2) A (address-match) indicator (third symbol). - (3) C (frame-copied) indicator (fourth symbol).

 The FS indicators at the end of a frame are repeated, stripped or modified according to the FDDI protocol.
 The first control symbol encountered before the frame-status indicators must be a 'T' in the end-delimiter (ED) field located in the most significant (i.e. upper) nibble on the RA or RB bus.
 The ED field signifies the end of frame data.
-Note that if the first control character encountered is misplaced and the 'T' is shifted into the lower nibble of the RA or RB bus, it indicates a problem; i.e., that the frame has an odd number of symbol pairs.
+Note that if the first control character encountered is misplaced and the 'T' is shifted into the lower nibble of the RA or RB bus, it indicates a problem; i.e. that the frame has an odd number of symbol pairs.
 When this happens, the byte containing the 'T' and all subsequent indicators are stripped.
-Additionally, if the upper nibble in the byte containing T is Q or H, the lost counter is incremented.

 The error indicator received should be either set or reset, i.e. it should contain an 'S' or 'R' symbol.
 If the error indicator is not an 'S' or 'R', an 'S' is assumed.
-FORMAC Plus recovers the missing error indicator by transmitting an 'S' in the E indicator, and the other indicators are dicator or C indicator are not 'R' or 'S' symbols, the byte is stripped.
+FORMAC Plus recovers the missing error indicator by transmitting an 'S' in the E indicator, and the other indicators are stripped (the 'I' symbol is transmitted).
+If either the A indicator or C indicator are not 'R' or 'S' symbols, the byte is stripped.